-The United States Postal Service® (USPS®) is issuing a mandatory software update for the PostalOne production system this weekend.
-This update will be implemented on Sunday, January 8, 2017.
-The PostalOne!
-Production (PROD) system will not be available during this update process, on Sunday morning January 8, 2017 between 12:00 a.m. and 10:00 a.m.
-CT.PostalOne! will then be updating the Test Environment for Mailers (TEM) on Monday, January 9, 2017 and TEM will be unavailable during that update period, from 6:00 am to 4:00 pm CT.
+The United States Postal Service (USPS) is issuing a MANDATORY software update for the PostalOne production system this weekend.
+This update will be implemented on Sunday, January 10, 2021.
+The PostalOne Production (PROD) system will not be available during this update process, on Sunday morning January 10, 2021 (time not yet specified by the USPS).
+PostalOne will then be updating the Test Environment for Mailers (TEM) on Monday, January 11, 2021 (time not specified by the USPS) and TEM will be unavailable during that update period.

 It's that time of year again!
 The excitement of the year-end holidays is everywhere: Thanksgiving, Christmas, Hanukkah, Kwanza, New Year – whatever form the festivities take.
 2020 has been one of the most challenging years ever, but in these lucky cities with holiday theme names, it is holiday time all year long!